-If your cat's coat is looking dull and dingy and she's losing hair, it's a good idea to learn about the symptoms of ringworm in cats.
-Know how to spot this infection and effectively treat it can help improve your cat's quality of life - and her appearance.
+If your cat's coat is looking dull and they are losing hair in circular patches, it's a good idea to learn about the symptoms of ringworm in cats.
+This condition is not an actual worm, but instead, a fungus that can spread to other animals and humans in your house.
+Understanding how to spot this infection and effectively treat it can help improve your cat's quality of life, their appearance, and prevent transmission to others.

-A cat suffering from a ringworm infection is a sad sight indeed.
-The animal is plagued with sporadic lesions of circular hair loss, and these lesions tend to look slightly irritated and scaly.
-Sometimes the center of the "ring" contains a pustule, and the animal may appear greasy as well.
+Skin conditions in cats can present very similarly, which is why it's important to learn how to differentiate ringworm from other diseases.
+Cats suffering from the ringworm fungus are plagued with sporadic lesions of circular hair loss, and these lesions tend to look slightly irritated and scaly.
+Sometimes the center of the "ring" contains a pustule, and the animal may appear greasy, as well.

 - Brittle/broken hair